 Medical and medication histories including any allergies will be recorded at screening, including, but not limited to, detailed histories on allergies (e.g. rhinitis, dermatitis, food, aspirin/non-steroidal anti-inflammatory drugs [NSAIDs] and asthma).
+Medical history will either be reviewed during screening (after informed consent) using the hospital's electronic patient record system (such as Cerner) or using the ACCURX system as described in the PIS.

-Medical history from the participant's GP will be obtained following screening and prior to challenge and reviewed for eligibility.
+If it is not possible to review their records using this system, or the record is not complete, the volunteer's medical history will be requested from their GP following screening and prior to challenge and reviewed for eligibility.
 Concomitant medications will be reviewed at each study visit.

-Patient Health Questionnaire (PHQ-9) and Generalised Anxiety Disorder (GAD-7) Ouestionnaire
+Patient Health Questionnaire (PHQ-9) and Generalised Anxiety Disorder (GAD-7) Questionnaire

 PHQ-9 and GAD-7 questionnaire will be used at screening +/- admission to assess participants' eligibility in terms of ability to tolerate isolation in the quarantine unit.
 Before discharge from quarantine they may undergo a repeat GAD-7 and PHQ-9 at the discretion of the Investigator.